openlibraryenvironment/platform-rs/INSTALL.md

 The following configuration is required to enable ReShare to communicate with FOLIO via NCIP.

 #### Institution user for NCIP connection
-You need to create an institutional user that will be used to send requests from ReShare to the FOLIO NCIP module.
+Create an institutional user that will be used to send requests from ReShare to the FOLIO NCIP module.
 This user must have these permissions:
 ```
 circulation-storage.cancellation-reasons.collection.get
 circulation-storage.circulation-rules.get